The Best Travel & Tourism Blog of India

 To Seek Solitude in India’s Most Beautiful National Park

-When Should You Visit the Valley of National Park
+Valley of Flowers National Park Uttarakhand

 Being a UNESCO World Heritage Site, this biosphere reserve seeks the attention of international travellers.
 The Valley of Flowers stands on a transition zone between the Eastern and Western Himalayan flora.
 Seven restricted-range bird species are endemic to this part of the Western Himalayas Endemic Bird Area (EBA).
 The trek from Ghangria towards Valley of Flowers is lined with perfumed wildflowers, wild rose bushes and wild strawberries.